wotakumoe/wotaku/guides/fate/anime.md

 ## Fate Series

+This is the main series.

-It's the Main series/arc.
-Fate Zero is the series that tooks place before [**Shirou Emiya**](https://typemoon.fandom.com/wiki/Shirou_Emiya) was introduced [The MC of the Series] and its also the first Holy Grail War of the Fate Series.
+Fate/Zero is the series that tooks place before [**Shirou Emiya**](https://typemoon.fandom.com/wiki/Shirou_Emiya) (the MC of the series) was introduced and its also the first Holy Grail War of the Fate Series.
 The MC of this series is Kiritsugu Emiya and this is where the story begins.

 1. [Fate/Zero 1<sup>st</sup> Season](https://anilist.co/anime/10087/FateZero/)
 2. [Fate/Zero 2<sup>nd</sup> Season](https://anilist.co/anime/11741/FateZero-Season-2/)